Bring Your Own Device (BYOD) refers to a technology model where students bring personally owned devices to school for the purpose of learning.

 To safeguard your child’s safety and security at home, you may like to consider:

-• Using parental controls on the devices your child uses that connect to network to filter harmful content
+- Using parental controls on the devices your child uses that connect to your home network to filter harmful content

-• Using a personal Microsoft account for your childs log in profile and utilise Microsoft Family Safety features to filter access to harmful content and monitor usage.
+- Using a personal Microsoft account for your child’s log in profile when not at school, and utilising Microsoft Family Safety features with that personal account to filter access to harmful content and monitor usage.

 Digital Literacy